Candles may be pretty to look at but they are one way home fires are caused.

-Keep candles at least 12 inches from anything that can burn.
+Keep candles at least 12 inches away from anything that can burn.

 Use candle holders that are sturdy, and won’t tip over easily.

 Put candle holders on a sturdy, uncluttered surface.

 Light candles carefully.
 Keep your hair and any loose clothing away from the flame.

 Don’t burn a candle all the way down — put it out before it gets too close to the holder or container.

 Never use a candle if oxygen is used in the home.

 Have flashlights and battery-powered lighting ready to use during a power outage.
 Never use candles.